zjunlp/ChatCell/README.md

 - Open `split.py`, define `input_path` to the same locations as `output_json_path` used above.
 Specify the locations for `train_json_file_path`, `val_json_file_path`, and `test_json_file_path` where you want the split datasets to be saved.
 - Run the script with `python split.py` to split the dataset into training, validation, and test sets.

-3. After preparing instructions for each specific task, follow the steps below to merge the datasets using the `merge.py` script.
+**3. After preparing instructions for each specific task, follow the steps below to merge the datasets using the `merge.py` script.**

 - Ensure that the paths for `train_json_file_path`, `val_json_file_path`, and `test_json_file_path` are correctly set to point to the JSON files you previously generated for each dataset, such as `GSE117872`, `GSE149383`, and `mouse`.
 - Run `python merge.py` to start the merging process.
 This will combine the specified training, validation, and testing datasets into a unified format, ready for further analysis or model training.

-**Step2: Train and Generate Execution**
+<h3 id="2">🛠️ Step2: Train and generate</h3>

-- **🔨 Train**
-  - Set the parameters for `train_json_path`, `valid_json_path`, `tokenizer_path`, `model_path`, and `output_dir` in the `finetune.py` script, then run the code directly to initiate the fine-tuning process.
+**1. Training**

+- Open the `finetune.py` script.
+Update the script with the paths for your training and validation JSON files (`train_json_path` and `valid_json_path`), the tokenizer location (`tokenizer_path`), the base model directory (`model_path`), and the directory where you want to save the fine-tuned model (`output_dir`).
+- Execute the fine-tuning process by running the following command in your terminal: `python finetune.py`

+**2. Generation**

-- **⌨️ Generate**
+- Single-Instance Inference:
-  - For single-instance inference, configure the necessary parameters in `inference_one.py`, then execute `python inference_one.py`.
+  - To run inference on a single instance, set the necessary parameters in `inference_one.py`.
-  - For web interface inference, we have integrated a demo based on Gradio.
-To utilize this demo, begin by configuring the necessary parameters within the `inference_web.py` file.
-Following the parameter setup, launch the web interface by executing the script through the command `python inference_web.py`.
+  - Execute the script with: `python inference_one.py`.
+- Web Interface Inference:
+  - For interactive web interface inference using Gradio, configure `inference_web.py` with the required parameters.
+  - Launch the web demo by running: `python inference_web.py`.
+- Batch Inference:
-  - For batch inference, adjust the required parameters in `inference_batch.py`, then proceed with `python inference_batch.py`.
+  - For inference on a batch of instances, adjust the parameters in `inference_batch.py` as needed.

-**Step3: Pseudo-cell Generation - Translating Sentences into Expressions**
+  - Start the batch inference process with: `python inference_batch.py`.

+<h3 id="3">⌨️ Step3: Translating sentences into gene expressions</h3>

+For the pseudo-cell generation task, we also translate sentences into gene expressions, encompassing data extraction and transformation stages.

-- **🔨Data Extraction**
+- Data Extraction:
-  - Extract data for generating cells based on cell type (for training datasets larger than 500, encompassing 16 types) by configuring the relevant parameters in `extract_gene_generation.py`.
-Execute with `python extract_gene_generation.py`.
+  - Open `extract_gene_generation.py`.
+Set up the necessary parameters for generating cells based on cell type.
+This step is intended for training datasets larger than 500 samples, covering 16 cell types.
+  - Run the following command in your terminal to start the data extraction process: `python extract_gene_generation.py`.

-- **⌨️ Transformation Process**
+- Transformation Process:
+  - After generating the necessary files, proceed by configuring `sentence_to_expression.py` with the appropriate parameters for the translation process.
-  - Following the generation of the files above, set the appropriate parameters in `sentence_to_expression.py` and run the script with `python sentence_to_expression.py`.
+  - Execute the transformation script with the command: `python sentence_to_expression.py`.

 <h2 id="4">📝 Cite</h2>